 Do you block your finished items?
 Lately, I’ve had readers ask how to fix small sizing errors in their projects or why something is misshapen.
 Each time, I find myself suggesting that they block the piece.
 I’ve given short descriptions on how to do that, but I want to go into more detail today.
-Blocking crochet and knitting is so helpful and it takes care of a lot of the little inconsistencies in making something by hand.
+Blocking crochet and knitting is so helpful and it takes care of a lot of the little inconsistencies that come from making something by hand.
 If you’re new to blocking crochet and want that extra special, professional touch, today’s post is all about why you should block your finished items and different ways to do it.
 So, let’s get started!

-All About Blocking Crochet (and Knits)
+All About Blocking Crochet (& Knits)

 What is Blocking?